TABLE OF CONTENTS

 - uTracer6 support

-- Save calibration data to uTracer processor
+- Saves calibration data to uTracer processor (firmware upgrade needed)

 - Markers on plot to allow you to read spot values